Bluebell woods, fields, valleys and nature reserves on the London/Surrey border.

 The astute reader will have deduced that this rather eccentric-looking walk was in fact created in this way, by stringing together the author's various ‘lockdown loops’ around Whyteleafe during the Covid-19 restrictions.

 The attractive stretch of Green Belt along the top of Farthing Downs into Happy Valley is covered in Walk 2–15, but for convenience its final section from Chaldon church is described here in the opposite direction, making an Alternative Walk starting from Coulsdon.

-This alternative start would also be worth considering if the outward trains to Whyteleafe were disrupted.
-You could combine these two walks in other ways, for example by extending this walk out to the North Downs Way or by heading for Coulsdon after the lunch stop.
-There are many nice paths to choose from in Happy Valley if you want to devise a longer route there.
+This alternative start would be worth considering if the outward trains to Whyteleafe were disrupted.
+You could make further use of Walk 2–15 by extending this walk with its loop out to the North Downs Way, or by heading for Coulsdon after the lunch stop.
+There are also many nice paths to explore in Happy Valley if you want to devise a longer route there.

 If you want to abandon the walk at lunchtime there are frequent buses to Coulsdon and Croydon along the main road by the pub.
 The directions also point out where you could divert to Whyteleafe and Kenley stations on the afternoon leg.

 There are two railway lines in the valley through Whyteleafe, each with a station.
 The most convenient starting point for this walk is Whyteleafe itself, with a half-hourly Southern service from London Bridge taking 34 minutes (but much longer on Sundays).
 Nearby the rather misleadingly named Upper Warlingham station (see Walk Notes) has a half-hourly service from Victoria, taking 31 minutes.